-- 2. Stir the sugar, egg whites, and coconut together until completely combined.
-Place a spoonful into each of 24 nonstick mini-muffin cups or individual tart molds and press the “dough” into the molds to create little coconut cups.
+- In a bowl, stir together the sugar, egg whites, and coconut until completely combined.
+Place a spoonful into each of 24 nonstick mini-muffin cups or individual tart molds and press the coconut into the molds to create little coconut cups.
 Bake until golden, 12 to 15 minutes.
-Let the coconut cups cool completely in the pans, then gently remove.
+Let the coconut crusts cool completely in the pans and then gently remove.
 You may need to run a knife around the rim of the cups to loosen.
 (The coconut cups can be kept at room temperature in an airtight container for up to 2 days.)

-- 4. Pour the warm chocolate filling into the coconut cups.
+- Pour the warm chocolate filling into the coconut crusts.
 Sprinkle a few pieces of chopped almond in the center of each while they're still warm.
 Let the macaroon pies set at room temperature for at least 1 hour before serving.
-Best when served the same day they are made.
+(These are best when devoured he same day they're made.)

 These perfectly adorable, couldn’t-be-simpler tarts are just right when you want a “little something” after dinner or even as part of an assortment on a dessert tray.
 The hardest part is waiting for them to set.
-We didn’t, and I can say they are just as delicious, if a little messier, warm.
+We didn’t—and I can say they are just as delicious, if a little messier, while still warm.

 This was one of those rare recipes where my finished product looked exactly like those in the photos—and, even better, tasted as good as they looked.
 The combination of the coconut and chocolate was delicious, as evidenced by their rapid disappearance from the cooling rack.